hardik47278/WealthMind-Agentic-Portfolio-Intelligence-Platform/README.md

 > «Forcing every query through an available tool and allowing the LLM to fill missing information with a guess.»

 The scope check therefore acts as an early guardrail before decomposition, tool execution, and answer generation.

+What Each Verification Check Does

+1. Numerical / Mathematical Verification

+Validates all numerical claims and derived financial calculations.

+- Recomputes values from source evidence.
+- Checks totals, percentages, ratios, averages, and other derived metrics.
+- Handles rounding and numerical tolerance.
+- Detects incorrect signs or arithmetic.
+- Prevents the LLM from inventing or modifying financial values.

+2. Semantic Verification

+Checks whether the generated answer actually answers the user's question.

+It validates:

+- Correct company / instrument / entity.
+- Correct financial metric.
+- Correct date or reporting period.
+- Correct interpretation of the question.
+- Correct relationship between the evidence and the generated claim.

+For example, if the question asks for 2025 revenue, evidence for 2024 revenue should not be accepted simply because the metric name matches.

+3. Citation Verification

+Checks whether citations attached to the answer are valid and actually support the associated claims.

+It verifies:

+- Citation exists when required.
+- Citation points to the relevant evidence.
+- Claim is supported by the cited source.
+- Required citation-count rules are satisfied.

+4. Provenance Verification

+Tracks where every important claim came from.

+Source Data
+    ↓
+Retrieved Evidence
+    ↓
+Claim
+    ↓
+DraftAnswer
+    ↓
+Final Answer

+This makes it possible to trace a financial value back to the underlying source rather than trusting the LLM's generated number.

+5. Consistency Verification

+Checks for contradictions between different pieces of evidence or generated claims.

+Examples:

+- Two specialists return different values.
+- The answer uses a different date from the retrieved evidence.
+- A percentage does not match the underlying amount.
+- A final conclusion contradicts an earlier claim.

+This is particularly important for multi-step financial questions.

+6. Abstention Judge

+The system should not always produce an answer.

+When evidence is incomplete, conflicting, unavailable, or insufficient to verify the claim:

+Evidence Insufficient
+        ↓
+   Abstention Judge
+        ↓
+      ABSTAIN

+The objective is to prefer abstention over fabricated information.

+---

+Numerical Verification Code Logic

+The important principle is that the LLM's calculation is treated as untrusted.

+def verify_numeric(draft_answer):

+    agent_value = draft_answer.value

+    verified_value = recompute(
+        evidence=draft_answer.evidence,
+        operation=draft_answer.operation
+    )

+    if approximately_equal(agent_value, verified_value):
+        return PASS

+    return FAIL

+For example:

+LLM Generated Value
+        ↓
+      27.40%
+        │
+        │ compare
+        ↓
+Independent Recalculation
+        ↓
+      27.38%
+        │
+        ↓
+Tolerance Check
+        │
+   ┌────┴────┐
+   ↓         ↓
+ PASS       FAIL

+The tolerance is important because financial calculations may involve legitimate rounding differences.
+However, a material mismatch should cause the claim to fail verification.

+---

+Verification Outcome

+The verifier ultimately produces one of three outcomes:

+                VERIFIER
+                    │
+        ┌───────────┼───────────┐
+        ↓           ↓           ↓
+     VERIFIED    REJECTED    ABSTAIN
+        │           │           │
+ Evidence +     Verification   Evidence checks pass     failure        insufficient
+        │           │           │
+        ↓           ↓           ↓
+  Accept Answer  Reject Answer  Don't Guess

+VERIFIED → Evidence and verification checks support the answer.

+REJECTED → One or more verification checks fail.

+ABSTAIN → The system cannot establish sufficient evidence to safely answer.

+Key Design Principle

+«Generation is not acceptance.»

+The LLM is responsible for generating a candidate answer, while the verification layer independently determines whether that answer can be trusted.

+This separation is especially important in financial applications, where a fluent but incorrect numerical answer can be more dangerous than an explicit abstention.